 Teachers are responsible to the Heads of Sections / Years for implementing the Health and Safety policy and arrangements within their areas of responsibility.
-Taking into account the level of risks within their area of responsibility:
+Considering the level of risks within their area of responsibility, teachers are expected to:

-- Ensure staff have undertaken training where necessary and re-enforce the importance of this. - Report any safety issues/defects on Parago online reporting system. - Carry out a daily visual classroom assessment. - Report accidents promptly and check that any potential fixes or changes have been implemented.
+- Undertake the necessary training - Report any safety issues/defects on the online reporting system - Carry out a daily visual classroom assessment. - Report accidents promptly and check that any potential fixes or changes have been implemented.